 As of December 2018, Facebook currently has 2.32 billion monthly active users and 1.52 billion daily active users.
 With such a massive number of active users, it’s no wonder marketers are striving to perfect their Facebook Ad Copy.
-Facebook ads are capable of reaching a wide audience across many different geographical locations.
+Facebook ads can reach a wide audience across many different geographical locations.
 To have a successful Facebook Ad, your business needs to accomplish a few different goals, because they all work together to reach the right people.
-It’s necessary to have the right target audience, an engaging image or video, and compelling content for users to take action.
-The following discusses the reason why writing is essential for Facebook ads, as well as some strategies on how your business can write exceptional Facebook ads that convert.
+It’s necessary to have the right target audience, an engaging image or video, and compelling content for users to act.
+The following discusses the reason writing is essential for Facebook ads, as well as some strategies on how your business can write exceptional Facebook ads that convert.

 While there are many users on Facebook, you need to make sure your ads reach the right ones.
 If you create an ad without an audience in mind, you might not gain much traction even if there is a lot of activity on Facebook.
 The key to Facebook’s advertising is targeting the right demographics.
 Facebook has many tools to help narrow down the people you want to reach and what their interests are.
 Targeting allows you to get specific with your ad and who it reaches.

 Here are a few ways you can customize your ads on Facebook:

 - Custom Audiences

 An excellent copy can tackle many different objectives.
 Good ad copywriting can entice your audience to click through to your website and function as a guide in which it directs people to take the next steps.
 Exceptional advertising copy can persuade, excite, and entertain users on Facebook.
 The copy is an essential part of a successful ad.
 Here are five tips to help you create successful ads that convert.